-They also come in two sizes…If you’ve got lots of space to spare, consider the 5m model.
+The bell tents also come in two sizes…If you’ve got lots of space to spare, consider the 5m model.
 It’s large and in charge and will comfortably sleep 6 adults!
 If you’ve got a dinky garden, you might opt for a 4m which, still spacious, sleeps 4 adults.
-To see how much space they actually take up, see our specifications sheet: here.
+To see how much space the bell tents actually take up, see our specifications sheet: here.

-Stay safe, stay home, and take a holiday at the end of your garden!
+Stay safe, stay home, and take a bell tent holiday at the end of your garden!

 Comments will be approved before showing up.

 September 07, 2021 4 min read